 Mimic Tucking in a Sweater with a Skinny Belt

-To keep this from moving, you will want a belt with texture so it will grab to the sweater.
-Think rubber, silicone, a braided or woven leather, something that will have grip.
+To keep this from moving, you will want a belt with texture so it will grab the sweater.
+Think rubber, silicone, braided, or woven leather, something that will have a grip.
 Otherwise, you'll be constantly rearranging your look each time you stand up from a chair.
 With this, you want the belt to keep its shape.
-I have a Beltaway I have used for this very purpose.

 What About the Tucking Your Sweater Into Your Bra Trick?

-I don't know what folks are running around town with sweaters tucked into their bras feeling comfortable.
-I'm a 36 F bra, and the last thing I want is more bulk in those cups or more pressure from the band.
+I don't know what folks are running around town with chunky knit sweaters tucked into their bras feeling comfortable.
+I'm a grown-ass woman who wears a 36 F bra.
+The last thing I want is more bulk in those cups or more pressure from the band.
+So a bra tuck is really not an option.
 And unlike your pants or skirt where you can gather at the small of your back or do a half tuck, you have nowhere for the bulk to go with your bra strap.

 Thanks for all your practical and good looking suggestions.
 You give us some very helpful and practical coaching in making our sweaters and waistlines look good.